- Weymouth Harbour Tramway

 -

 - Goods traffic commenced on 16 Oct 1865 and ran until 1 Jul 1940 when it was terminated due to the war and the German occupation of the Channel Islands.
 It then resumed on 18 Sep 1945 until 14 Aug 1972, when regular goods ceased.
 NB Oil trains for fuelling the ferries continued until 16 Sep 1983.
-Very infrequent freight trains have subsequently run including cars for import/export in 1983.
+Very infrequent freight trains subsequently ran including cars for import/export in 1983.

-- Passenger traffic commenced on 4 Aug 1889 (Approx) to 9 Sep 1939 and then 15 Jun 1946 until 26 Sep 1987.
+Passenger traffic commenced on 4 Aug 1889 (Approx) to 9 Sep 1939 and then 15 June 1946 until 26 Sep 1987.
+Irregular excursion trains ran down the line with last known being that of 30 May 1999.

-- The current status of the line (as I understand it) is that it is operational as a siding available for specials, but the Quay Station is closed and therefore passengers cannot alight.
-All recent trains have been push/pull or top and tailed.
-However as at spring 2008 there have been no special services run for several years and the de-facto position is that the line is moribund.
-Although not formally closed it is extremely unlikely now that we will ever see the running of another excursion.
+When I first created this page (Spring 2008) I wrote - "there have been no special services run for several years and the de-facto position is that the line is moribund.
+Although not formally closed it is extremely unlikely now that we will ever see the running of another excursion".
+Regrettably that "no more trains" scenario came to pass for the majority of the branch.

 - Further information/photographs - to be added as time permits